 By Warner, 1963

 This miniature daylily sports 2″ blooms on a plant that only stands 12-18″ tall.
 A 2002 All American Daylily Selection, this extra-early bloomer will re-bloom heavily.
 She is a semi-evergreen, diploid with masses of petite blooms that are light yellow with a green throat, above grassy foliage.
-This daylily is also nocturnal so it is perfect for the moon garden and another interesting trait is that the flower scapes are dark in color so that in the dark the flowers seem to float.
+This daylily is also nocturnal so it is perfect for the moon garden.
+Another interesting trait is that the flower scapes are dark in color so that in the dark, the flowers seem to float.

 By Wilson 1983

-A spider daylily that looks a little different almost every time each time it opens because of the way it twists and curls.
-This semi-evergreen diploid holds 6 inch flowers on top of tall 3 foot scapes that are strong enough to stand up without staking.
+A spider daylily that looks a little different each time it opens, because of the way it twists and curls.
+This semi-evergreen diploid holds 6 inch flowers on top of tall 3 foot scapes.
 The flower has a spider ratio of 4.4:1 and the color is difficult to explain starting from the center there is a wide yellow throat and the smaller petals are this same color.
 The large upper petals are slightly wider and gradually fade from apricot to orange to dark red.

 By Bishop – 1990

 This cute lemon yellow with green throat daylily, has little 3 1/2 inch unusual form blossoms.
 Meaning, it blooms with narrow petals that are pinched and twisted.
 A dormant diploid; It blooms early and will rebloom for most of the summer.
 The foliage mound is low at about a foot but the scapes, at 3 feet, hold the blooms well above the foliage.
 They are light weight but there are lots of them and they seem to bounce around in the breeze.